 I wake up around 6am to either my 2 year old whispering as loud as she can “Mommy!
 Mommy!” or my 6 month old welcoming the day with screeches of excitement.
 I change baby girl’s diaper and feed her, get my 2 year old to sit still long enough to put on clothes (add a lot of time and patience in there if she decides it’s a “I can do it myself!” morning), potentially shower or at least make myself look presentable for going inside 2 year old’s Krippe, bring the girls downstairs for breakfast that I will inevitably be cleaning up off the floor and off their faces/clothes, get shoes on 2 year old while she runs around the house, change baby girl’s diaper because she has excellent timing, and finally get out the door by around 8am.
 Oh great!
 I forgot to put on deodorant and to brush my teeth again!

 Being a mom is rigorous training, no matter how many kids you have.
 You can feel like all you are doing is running around, cleaning, putting out fires, and pulling your hair out.
 Mainly because you are.
 The struggle, I find, is sitting down and thinking about what I wanted to accomplish during the day and what I was actually able to do.
 Over time, it becomes mundane and tedious, which equates to me feeling like my brain is mush and knowing I am capable of so much more.
 I can’t tell you how many times I have told myself, “You are a Masters level clinician who has run a private practice.
 You are capable!”
-I might feel better for a second, but I find that I get so caught up in the day to day that I forget what great things I am actually doing each day.
+I might feel better for a second, but I find that I get so caught up in the day to day, I forget great things I am doing each day.

 First, write down 5-7 actions you did over the past week.
 The more mundane and redundant, the better!
 Cross it out.
 Then, reframe them below what you wrote, considering what they really mean in the bigger scheme of things.